krisztipely/test-documentations/e-commerce.md

 13. Collaboration with Stakeholders:

 - Continuous collaboration with stakeholders ensures that the search functionality aligns with user expectations and business goals.

-This process description outlines the steps involved in the user's search journey, from initiating a basic search to refining results with advanced filters.
-Continuous monitoring and collaboration are essential for maintaining and improving the effectiveness of the search functionality.

 ## Test cases